 - when multiple bonds form fewer hydrogen's are attached to the carbon atom

--the position of the double/triple bonds always has the lowest number and is put in front of the parent chain
+- naming rules are almost the same as with alkanes -the position of the double/triple bonds always has the lowest number and is put in front of the parent chain

 - double bonds(Alkenes) end in ENE